 In addition to natural supplements, adding some specific vitamins and minerals to your diet may be helpful during this phase of your life.

 Vitamin D is a wonderful vitamin.
-Y If you are going through this beautiful metamorphosis, Vitamin D can be a key component.
+If you are going through this beautiful metamorphosis, Vitamin D can be a key component.
 Recent studies have shown that for women in this stage of life Vitamin D can help your blood pressure, your lipid profile and blood glucose.12 You may think you are getting enough sunshine to get your required amount of natural Vitamin D. But let’s be honest, it’s winter and its’ been months since you have exposed your skin to the air.most of us are waiting for the days we can go out without a jacket.
-It’s best to add some Vitamin D pills to your diet.
-We, of course, recommend the Thorne Brand of Vitamin D as it contains no lactose or preservatives

 Is There a Cure for Perimenopause and Menopause?

-Yes and no. It depends on why you are asking.
+Yes and no. It depends on what you mean when you are asking.
 If you are suffering from the symptoms, then yes.
-The symptoms of menopause will eventually fade.
 For 80% of us the symptoms of hot flashes will fade away like a memory after about 24 months.
 The lack of your period is permanent.
 No more tampons or pads.

 References :